 comma-separated list of packages under the child workspaces.

-For the purposes of this example, lets assume that we have an examples
+For the purposes of this example, lets assume that we have an examples directory which contains a

-directory contains another Bazel workspace (i.e. has its
+subdirectory called simple.
+The simple directory contains another Bazel workspace (i.e. has its

-file) that does not have a dependency on the parent workspace.
+own WORKSPACE file) that does not have a dependency on the parent workspace.
 We want to

-workspace using different versions of Bazel.
+execute tests in the simple workspace using different versions of Bazel.

-Add the following to the BUILD.bazel
+Add the following to the BUILD.bazel file in the examples directory.

 load("@bazel_binaries//:defs.bzl", "bazel_binaries")